Foxboro station: Weekday service

 In January 2014, the state began discussions with stadium owner Kraft Group for use of the stadium parking lots.
 The MassDOT Board authorized the purchase of the Framingham Subdivision from CSX that June.
 By November 2014, the MBTA planned to run five daily Boston–Foxboro round trips, but town officials objected to the plans being made without local input.
 The $23 million purchase of the line was completed in June 2015, making it the Framingham Secondary.

 In February 2017, Kraft Group owner Robert Kraft agreed to subsidize the costs of a pilot service up to $200,000 per year, with 500 parking spaces made available.
 The pilot was supported by Foxborough officials, but opposed by Walpole officials.
 In August 2017, the MBTA Board approved an 11-month pilot program of service to Foxboro, planned to begin in late 2018 or early 2019.
 Daily ridership was expected to be 210 passengers, with the majority diverted from other commuter rail stations.
 Most of the pilot service would be extended Fairmount Line trains, which prompted concerns that the pilot would increase crowding and decrease reliability on the Fairmount Line.

 In November 2017, the MBTA indicated that service would begin on May 20, 2019.
 About 4.3 miles of track between Walpole and south of Foxboro station was upgraded in preparation for the service.
 A freight passing track was added at the station, and the section from Walpole to Foxboro was signalized.

 After an additional delay, pilot service began on October 21, 2019.
 Initial service was ten daily round trips, including both peak and midday trips.
 Seven of the ten round trips were extended Fairmount Line trains.
 By December 2019, the pilot averaged 70 daily boardings at Foxboro – just one-third of the projected ridership.
 On November 2, 2020, the pilot was suspended due to reduced ridership as a result of the COVID-19 pandemic; it was then expected to resume in spring 2021.
 Four midday Foxboro round trips – but no peak Foxboro service – ultimately resumed on May 23, 2022.
 A new one-year Foxboro pilot began on September 12, 2022, with 10 1/2 Boston–Foxboro round trips on weekdays.
+The service was made permanent effective October 2, 2023, with the service renamed as the Franklin/Foxboro Line.
+Foxboro station averaged 112–133 daily boardings by that time.